GitSquiddo/guide/guide/preparations/setting-up-a-bot-application.md

 ## Your token

 ::: danger
-This section is very important, so pay close attention.
+This section is very, very important, so pay close attention.
 It explains what your bot token is, as well as the security aspects of it.
 :::

 After creating a bot user, you'll see a section like this: